YayuMo/FileSharing/thesis/Report I for the thesis.md

         $$

       - and it's unitary

     - Extract the state vector and

     - It could be applied to traditional Grover's Search, and it is not

 ## Future Works

-- VQC approach?
-- Parameter Embedded Circuit -- Can we transfer the original state vector into parameters and try to train the parameters to converge to a specific target vector to avoid the entanglement problem and exploit the benefits of VQA?
+- Parameter Embedded Circuit -- Specifically, for Angle Encoding Series, can we transfer the original array (e.g. $$)into parameters and try to train the parameters to converge to a specific target vector to avoid the entanglement problem and exploit the benefits of VQA?

 ## References

+[1] Gong L H, Pei J J, Zhang T F, et al. Quantum convolutional neural network based on variational quantum circuits[J].
+Optics Communications, 2024, 550: 129993.